StoneHW-21/-2/README.md

 <img src="soldered-components.jpg" height="500">

-To install the firmware, go to the [firmware folder](https://github.com/xanderchinxyz/Voice-Assistant-Camera-Wearable/tree/main/xiao-firmware)

 ### Software
 1. Clone the repo with `git clone https://github.com/xanderchinxyz/Voice-Assistant-Camera-Wearable.git`
 2. In the root folder install required libraries and dependencies with `pip install requirements.txt`